Article | Fiscal resiliency

 Higher education is in a unique time as critical conversations continue across the industry about the growing need to transform institutional business models to better serve students, strategically differentiate institutions and achieve sustainability.
 In fact, some higher education leaders note that the situation is analogous to the recent overhaul by the healthcare sector as an example of an industry drastically rethinking its model.

-In Baker Tilly’s latest Higher Ed Advisor fiscal resiliency podcast, Dan Greenstein, Chancellor of Pennsylvania’s State System of Higher Education (PASSHE or the State System), joined Christine Smith, Baker Tilly Managing Director and fiscal resiliency specialist, to explore the complexity of this issue.
+In Baker Tilly’s latest Higher Ed Advisor fiscal resiliency podcast, Dan Greenstein, Chancellor of Pennsylvania’s State System of Higher Education (PASSHE or the State System), joined Christine Smith, fiscal resiliency specialist, to explore the complexity of this issue.

 They discussed how strategic integrations, or mergers, are a part of the sustainability plan for some of Pennsylvania’s 14 state-owned institutions to navigate the challenges facing institutions and chart a data-driven course as they strive for fiscal resiliency, meet community needs and most importantly, expand opportunities and improve outcomes for students.